Karol-Regula/Karol-Regula-Jessica-Titensky-Final-Project/README.md

 	Might have broken new scoring system that tracked the score for entire words when a letter was added to them.
 This could be related to the other bug.
 (Will coordinate in class, ask how new scoring system works and fix bug)
 	01-24-16
 	Major work on AI, now works ~90% (from 0%) of the time.

+	01-23/24-16
+	Jessica- fixed a lot of buggy things (swapping, blank tiles, undoing, and scoring. and made the adding names thing.

 	>>>  See commit notes for details. <<<